-Student organizations are prohibited from planning events during reading week, finals, and the first week of each new semester.
-Room requests during these times will be denied without a strong argument for the need for the event.
+Student organizations are strongly discouraged from planning events during reading week or finals.
+Room Requests during these times will be denied without a strong argument for the need for the event.
 Events held during finals, including off-campus events, have very low attendance.
-It is in the organization's best interest to schedule events either before reading week or after the finals period has lapsed.
+It may be in the organization's best interest to schedule events either before reading week or after the finals period has lapsed.

 Additionally, student organizations are NOT permitted to table for upcoming events or conduct fundraisers via tabling once reading week has commenced.
-Failure to comply will result in suspension of tabling privileges.
+In such events, the organization's tabling privileges will be suspended.